gzepr/gzepr.github.io/MondayParty_songs.md

 	He was talking to the clouds
 	felt he was knocked out in the first round
-	Alone, he found his life was Lalala
+	Alone, he missed someone who understands

 	She was talking to the trees
 	felt she was unknown poetry
-	Alone, she found her life was Lalala
+	Alone, she missed someone who understands

+	And hopefully
+	clouds talk to trees
+	And they told the lonely hearts
+	they knew someone just right for them

-	And now they're both
+	And now that they found
+	each other's hands
-	talking to the stars
+	They're talking to the stars
-	And the voices from the sky
-	Don't sing no more Lalala

-	No it' more like:
-	La
-	Lalala La La
-	Lalala La La
-	Lalala La La La

-	Yes it's more like:
-	La
-	Lalala La La
-	Lalala La La
-	Lalala La La La
+	Floating around
+	in outer space
+	they're trully living

 ```